Contractors and Visitors

 For more information regarding asbestos at SCU, please visit our Hazard Management webpage.

 All SCU engaged Visitors must complete a SCU Visitor Induction.
-To accommodate the wide variety of SCU Visitors and to ensure each visitor is appropriately inducted to safely work / study at our campuses, the Property Services Visitor Induction has been broken into TWO categories.
+To accommodate the wide variety of SCU Visitors and to ensure each visitor is appropriately induced to safely work / study at our campuses, the Property Services Visitor Induction has been broken into Two(2) categories.
 The SCU staff member engaging your services and supervising your visit is called your SCU Staff Supervisor - these SCU Staff Supervisors will determine which of the below inductions will apply to you.

-- Visitor Induction Checklist for Short Term Visitors
+- Visitor Induction Checklist for Short-Term Visitors

 - Online Visitor Induction via the training.scu.edu website for Long Term Visitors

-If your SCU Staff Supervisor has not provided you any induction information, please submit a request to email@example.com and we'll get the process started.
+If your SCU Staff Supervisor has not provided you with any induction information, please submit a request to email@example.com and we'll get the process started.